10 Real Stories Of Babies Switched At Birth—

 Amazingly, Callie did become quite close to her biological sister Lindsey Chittum.
 The two girls hope to move into the house that their biological father bought prior to his death.

 7. A Long Time To Share

-When two babies were given to the wrong babies in Wisconsin in 1951, one of the mothers definitely knew.
+When two babies were given to the wrong families in Wisconsin in 1951, one of the mothers definitely knew.
 Her name was Mary Miller, and her ‘daughter’ whom she named Martha (Marti), was nothing like her other children in looks or mannerisms.
 Mary told her husband, Reverend Norbert Miller, that she suspected the child wasn’t biologically hers, but the Reverend didn’t want to put the doctor’s reputation in a bad light, particularly as they had been allowed to birth the child at the hospital for free.
 Norbert told his wife that the baby was theirs now and that it was God’s will.

-Mary attempted to key in the other mother Kay McDonald, whom she knew through the church, that a switch might have occurred.
+Mary attempted to key in the other mother Kay McDonald, whom she knew through the church, that a switched at birth might have occurred.
 However, Kay didn’t believe her and there seemed to be no way to convince her.
 When Norbert finally saw Sue McDonald, his biological child, decades later in 1994, he recognised that she was his child.
 This freed Mary up to finally admit what she had suspected: that the girls had been switched.
-DNA tests confirmed, but the women were now 43 years old and with children of their own.
+DNA tests were confirmed, but the women were now 43 years old and with children of their own.